 - + Mbox also needs to receive control data (Art-Net or sACN) from a control console or Mbox Director.
-These two protocols can be received on any active interface, and therefore no configuration is required to select which interface is used. - + It is generally preferable that the Sync and Management interfaces be separate, to ensure that communications on one do not affect communications on the other.
+These two protocols can be received on any active interface, and therefore no configuration is required to select which interface is used - + It is generally preferable that the Sync and Management interfaces be separate, to ensure that communications on one do not affect communications on the other.
 However, it is not required that they be different, and in some cases they must be the same. - + The Sync and Management interfaces are selected on the Preferences tab of the Mbox application, in the Network section.
 Each has a pop-up that will show the currently-selected interface, and will allow the selection of another active interface when clicked on. - + One of the choices on the pop-ups is an interface called "Local."
 Choosing this item will ensure that the associated communications will only be routed internally on the computer, using the localhost. - + If an active interface is selected but then becomes inactive then any communications using that interface will not occur.
-The inactive interface will need to be restored or an alternate interface selected.
+The inactive interface will need to be restored or an alternate interface selected. - + Disable power-saving for USB Ethernet adapters if possible, or use a device that does not have this feature.

 All network communications to and from the Mbox server require correctly configured network interfaces.
 If the selected interfaces do not have the correct IP address or subnet mask, then they may be unable to communicate with any other networked devices.
 Make sure that all devices are configured correctly to be on the appropriate subnet.
-Refer to "Mbox Networking Guidelines" on page 162 for more information.
+Refer to "Mbox Networking Guidelines" on page 166 for more information.